marciof/Eon/specification/specification.md

 ## `load`

 ```
-(load module:List): Function
+(load path:List): Function
 ```

-A function that loads a module by pathname, and returns it as a function.

-A pathname is a list of zero or more names, ending with the module name.
+A function that loads a module by `path`, and returns it as a function.
+A `path` is a list of zero or more names, ending with the module name.

+### Conditions

+If less or more than one argument is passed, it returns the result of `(debug 'parameter-mismatch)`.

+If the `module` argument isn't a non-empty list of symbols, it returns the result of `(debug 'prototype-mismatch)`.

+If the specified `module` doesn't exist, it returns the result of `(debug 'unknown-module)`.

 ### Examples